BachirKhiati/rn-share-ext/README.md

 This Module was originally forked from https://github.com/alinz/react-native-share-extension and was modified in order to share multiple images with your host app by using AppGroups

-The Documentation is not 100% up to date!
-PR are anytime welcome :)

 # React Native Share Extension